How I Handled Homesickness After Leaving India

 Before I got my first laptop, the public library became my lifeline.

-I’d go there just to watch Bollywood songs on YouTube, check cricket scores, look up news from India, and browse photos of home.
+I’d go there to watch Bollywood songs, check cricket scores, read news from India, and browse photos of home.

 It made me feel connected again — like India wasn’t so far away after all.

-Also, before leaving, my uncle gave me two DVDs with Bollywood movies burned onto them.
-I loved a few of those films so much, I’d rewatch them daily on our old DVD player.
-It became my comfort ritual.
+Also, before leaving, my uncle gave me two DVDs with Bollywood movies.
+I rewatched them daily — they became my comfort ritual.

 3. I Didn’t Talk About It — But I Daydreamed a Lot